What to Buy in November

 What Not to Buy

-Consumers should avoid buying anything during the first three weeks of November that is traditionally a staple of Black Friday sales, including the following items:
+For the first few weeks of November, consumers should avoid buying anything that is traditionally a staple of Black Friday sales, including the following items:

 Did you know: As Black Friday approaches, look for cheaper prices on popular electronics offered by third-party dealers rather than by the company itself.
 This has certainly been true in recent years of Apple products, which have been discounted 5% to 10% around Black Friday.
 The same products were offered by retailers like Amazon.com at more than 20% off.

 - Toys: In general, toys follow many of the same patterns as electronics around this time of year.
 Bargains will be best from Black Friday to Christmas as retailers compete for your holiday dollars.